assayer5/VCF-annotation/README.md

 ### Overview
 Parsed a VCF file to generate queries to an API, annotating the variants with API response.
+Unit tested functions in test_VCF_annotation_functions.

 ### Annotations
 - NR: depth of sequence coverage at the site of variation